sreejapal/ChatBot-Therapist/README.md

 - **No Data Sharing**: Nothing is sent to external servers
 - **Secure Storage**: Data encrypted and stored locally
 - **Session Isolation**: Each browser session is independent
+- **No Telemetry**: No usage data is collected or transmitted

 ---

-## 🚨 Disclaimer
+## 🚨 Important Disclaimers

+### **Medical Disclaimer**
-This AI is a support tool, not a replacement for licensed therapists.
-Always consult a professional for serious mental health concerns.
-The app is designed to complement, not replace, professional mental health care.
+This AI is a **support tool**, not a replacement for licensed therapists.

+- ⚠️ **Not for Crisis Situations**: If you're in crisis, contact emergency services immediately
+- ⚠️ **Not Medical Advice**: Always consult healthcare professionals for serious concerns
+- ⚠️ **Complementary Tool**: Designed to supplement, not replace, professional care
+- ⚠️ **Self-Responsibility**: Users are responsible for their own mental health decisions

+### **Data Privacy**
+- All data is stored locally on your device
+- No data is transmitted to external servers
+- You have full control over your data
+- Data can be exported or deleted at any time

 ---